I get this question all the time, “Hey Corey, do you know of any good digital music distribution services?”

 But, there are others that may be better for you.

-I figured it was time to whip up a quick blog post for those of you who are looking to sell your music online.
+I figured it was time to whip up a quick blog post for those looking to sell your music online.

 Digital Music Distribution Services List

 Rather than just breaking down “Distrokid vs TuneCore” or “TuneCore vs CDBaby”, I figured I'd throw out a few more for you.
 Here's a breakdown of the top digital music distribution services that you could use as well.

 When it comes to comparing these services, it isn't always apples to apples.
 I will throw out a few facts for each below to get you rolling but then you can take it from there.

 It is a pretty mixed bag on what the better deal is and it really depends on your personals needs when it comes to licensing, publishing and digital distribution.